CJCH-FM

 CJCH-FM (101.3 MHz) is a commercial radio station in Halifax, Nova Scotia, Canada.
-The station broadcasts a Top 40/CHR format branded on-air as 101.3 Virgin Radio, and is owned by Bell Media.
+The station broadcasts a Contemporary hit radio format branded on-air as 101.3 Virgin Radio, and is owned by Bell Media.
 CJCH's studios and offices are located at the intersection of Russell and Agricola streets in Halifax (behind TV sister station CJCH-DT).
 The transmitter is located on Washmill Lake Drive in Clayton Park.

 History

 AM early years (1944–1978)

-The station was established on November 14, 1944 by The Halifax Chronicle at 1320 AM.
+The station was established on November 14, 1944, by The Halifax Chronicle at 1320 AM.
 It was the second radio station to sign on in Halifax, after CHNS, which was founded in 1926.
 In 1945, CJCH was authorized to increase output power and move to a lower frequency on the AM dial (920 kHz).
 By the 1960s, CJCH was broadcasting with 10,000 watts by day and 5,000 watts at night.
 In 1961, it put a TV station on the air, CJCH-TV, which later that year became a CTV Network affiliate.

 CJCH-AM-TV were acquired in 1970 by Toronto-based CHUM Limited.
 In 1997, CHUM Limited sold the television station to CTV.
 On June 22, 2007, the approval by the Canadian Radio-television and Telecommunications Commission (CRTC) of the acquisition of CHUM Ltd. by CTVglobemedia has again brought the stations under common ownership.

-In 1978, CJCH got a boost to 25,000 watts around the clock, making it Halifax's second highest powered AM station after CFDR, which was at 50,000 watts.
+In 1978, CJCH got a boost to 25,000 watts around the clock.
+This made the station Halifax's second highest powered AM station after CFDR, which was at 50,000 watts.

 Top 40 and Classic rock

-Through the 1960s and 70s, CJCH was a popular Top 40 station, the first to play all contemporary hits in the Halifax area.
+Through the 1960s and 1970s, CJCH was a popular Top 40 station, the first to play all contemporary hits in the Halifax area.
 In 1983, it began broadcasting in AM Stereo, the first in Atlantic Canada.
 In the 1970s, it had a rivalry with CHNS in the Top 40 format.
 However, in the 1980s, listening to contemporary music shifted to the FM dial.
 In 1987, CJCH flipped to an oldies-based adult contemporary format, as it focused on listeners who had grown up with the station but were now over 40.
 In August 1993, the station switched to a Classic rock format as Arrow 92 (with Arrow standing for All Rock and Roll Oldies).
 In January 1994, CJCH switched its moniker to All Rock and Roll Oldies 92/CJCH.
 In May 1995, it flipped to a hybrid talk/oldies format; by the end of that year, the talk programming took over the entire schedule, and was branded as News/Talk Radio 920/CJCH.